playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 > **Further reading:**
 >
 > Confused by what a "bundle" is in this context?
 Worry not!
-[I've written a guide to bundling (the process of generating a bundle) in React inside of my free book "Framework Field Guide: Ecosystem"](posts/ffg-ecosystem-bundling).
+[I've written a guide to bundling (the process of generating a bundle) in React inside my free book "Framework Field Guide: Ecosystem"](posts/ffg-ecosystem-bundling).

 This enabled further usage of the VDOM as a representation of complex state by loading in a component and its associated code over the network (in this case `LargeBundleComponent`).

 ## Solving loading states

-> But wait, if the component is being loaded over the network that means there's latency involved.
+> But wait, if the component is being loaded over the network, that means there's latency involved.
 What does the user see when the component is being loaded?

 This is where `Suspense` boundaries come into play.
-Introduced at [JSConf Iceland 2018](https://legacy.reactjs.org/blog/2018/03/01/sneak-peek-beyond-react-16.html), `Suspense` allowed you to handle loading states in your UI as a fallback during high latency scenarios - like a `lazy` component mentioned above:
+Introduced at [JSConf Iceland 2018](https://legacy.reactjs.org/blog/2018/03/01/sneak-peek-beyond-react-16.html), `Suspense` allowed you to handle loading states in your UI as a fallback during high-latency scenarios - like a `lazy` component mentioned above:

 ```jsx
 import React, {lazy, Suspense} from 'react';